scribbletune/scribbletune.com/_pages/max.md

 ![Quarter notes](/images/scribble4max2.png)

-Now, if you lock the device (lower left corner of the Max4Live window), you can click the message box and you should see the C major scale printed out in the Max Console:
+Now, if you lock the device (lower left corner of the Max for Live window), you can click the message box and you should see the C major scale printed out in the Max Console:

 `js: C4 D4 E4 F4 G4 A4 B4`